 Variant definition in CGP

-In the Chinese language, there are two types of variants:
+In the Chinese writing system, there are two types of variants:

 The first type is created by regional variations in the standard writing system.
 There are now two common writing systems: Simplified Chinese and Traditional Chinese.
-Both writing systems use different subsets of the same Unicode Han script, but they are not mutually exclusive to each other.
+Both writing systems use different subsets of the same Unicode Han script, but their repertoires are not mutually exclusive.

 The second type is the generic variant.
-Several Chinese characters are visually different in form, but treated equally with universal interchangeability.
+Several Chinese characters are visually different in form but treated equally with universal interchangeability.
 This relationship of interchangeability is much stronger than the relationship between the Traditional and Simplified forms.

 In the Chinese Case Study Team Report mentioned in 2.1, CHINESE (CHARACTER) VARIANTS are: